projectcalico/calico/getting-started/kubernetes/microk8s.md

 - Make sure you have a linux host that meets the following requirements:
   - 4GB RAM
   - 20GB free disk space
-  - Ubuntu 20.04 LTS, 18.04 LTS or 16.04 LTS (or anotherr operating system that supports `snapd`)
+  - Ubuntu 20.04 LTS, 18.04 LTS or 16.04 LTS (or another operating system that supports `snapd`)

 ### How to